Important Dates (subject to change)

 Your session makes ProductCamp great!

-Last year we had 500 attendees and more than 70 sessions.
+Last year we had 500 attendees.
 We expect this year’s attendance to be even larger, so let’s make this the best ProductCamp ever in Boston by proposing even more interesting sessions!
 The success of ProductCamp depends on you — the community.

 Each year after ProductCamp ends, folks tell us they wish they’d proposed a session.
 Don’t miss your opportunity to share your ideas and learn from colleagues.Now is the time to begin thinking about your session.